 It can be a craft, board games or even a movie — so long as everyone is engaged together.

 “Looking through old photos, telling stories about grandparents and showing pictures can be a great way to embrace that togetherness,” Helmrich says.
 “My kids love to bake,” Williamson adds.
 “It’s a little bit of math, it’s very tactile and even toddlers can help.”

 Mom and dad can get a little hygge help at adult-only workshops, too.

-Ann Arbor District Library has offerings like knitting, crocheting, jigsaw puzzles, quiet reading and warm drinks.
+In non-COVID times, the Ann Arbor District Library has offerings like knitting, crocheting, jigsaw puzzles, quiet reading and warm drinks.
 And the Ferndale Area District Library has themes ranging from confetti luminaries to house plants.

 During the pandemic, some libraries are offering virtual options.
 Check ahead to see what’s in store.